 On May 15, 2014 my oldest son Dylan Martin Sterling passed away in his sleep from heart failure.

 To honour Dylan's beautiful life and his passion for electronic music, a bursary has been established in his name to help other young aspiring musicians pursue a career in music at Nimbus Music School in Vancouver.
 On May 15, 2015, our family presented the first $1,000 bursary at a student assembly in Vancouver and continues to present this bursary each May.

-You can learn more about this amazing young man who was lost far too soon, see pictures, hear his music and donate to the bursary by visiting Dylan's memorial website at: www.DylanSterling.net.
+You can learn more about this amazing young man who was lost far too soon, see pictures, hear his music, view the hundreds of hand-painted stones that have been placed in his honour all over the world and donate to the bursary by visiting Dylan's memorial website at: www.DylanSterling.net.